Solana (blockchain platform): Outages

 The Solana blockchain had experienced several notable outages in service.

 On 14 September 2021, the Solana blockchain went offline after a surge of transactions caused the network to fork, and different validators had different views of the state of the network.
 The network was brought back online the next day on 15 September 2021.
 The outage lasted a total of about 17 hours.

 The Solana blockchain again went offline on 1 May, with the outage lasting roughly seven hours due to it being taken offline by bots.
 The blockchain went offline again on 31 May 2022, due to a bug in how the blockchain processes offline transactions.
 This outage lasted about four and a half hours.

 On 1 October 2022, the Solana network went down for 6 hours due to a consensus bug in the validator client allowing a misconfigured node to publish multiple valid but different blocks.

 Solana's outages have frequently resulted in the value of the network's native SOL token falling.

+Trump cryptocurrency report

+On November 25, 2025, U.S Representative Jamie Raskin released a report finding that following an investigation by Democrats on the U.S. House Judiciary Committee, it was determined that the cryptocurrency policies of Trump were in fact used to benefit Trump and his family, with Trump in fact adding billions of dollars to his net worth through cryptocurrency schemes which were entangled with foreign governments, corporate allies, and criminal actors, with Solana hosting much of Trump's cryptocurrency transactions.
+The report, titled Trump, Crypto, and a New Age of Corruption, also found that Trump dismantled anti-corruption and safeguards and pardoned people who were regarded as "corporate cronies" in order build his cryptocurrency empire.

 Application

 In April 2023, Solana Mobile, a subsidiary of Solana Labs, began selling the Solana Saga, an Android smartphone with several Solana-based decentralized apps preinstalled.

 In September 2023, Visa announced that along with payment processors Worldpay, Inc. and Nuvei, it had added support for the Solana blockchain to send payments to merchants using the stablecoin USD Coin (USDC), rather than fiat currency via bank wire.

-In January 2025, Donald Trump launched his memecoin, $TRUMP, using the Solana blockchain, causing a surge of usage of Solana.
+In January 2025, Donald Trump launched his memecoin, $TRUMP, using the Solana blockchain, causing a surge in Solana usage.